BxCppDev/homebrew-bxtap/README.rst

 solve  software  dependency  issues.
 Linuxbrew is  not  the  ultimate solution to solve package installation and dependency problems.
-It can be  very useful  and  practical  but it  may  also  add some  software management complexity and concern on some particular environment.
+It can be  very useful  and  practical  but it  may  also  add some  software management complexity and issues on some particular environment.

 We assume you have installed  Linuxbrew on your system.
 Our philosophy is not to *activate* Linuxbrew per  default but only when it is needed